 British comedian Paul Merton has been very vocal about his dislike of Doctor Who for many years.
-Not only has he made many jokes about it on “Have I Got News For You”, but he also put it into Room 101 when he was the host of that show and what’s worse he put it in at the request of Michael Grade the bastard who axed the show in 1986!
-Rest assured I don’t think many Who fans liked Merton too much either after that episode aired.
+Not only has he made many jokes about it on “Have I Got News For You”, but he also put it into Room 101 when he was the host of that show.
+Even worse than that, he put it in at the request of Michael Grade who axed the show in 1986!

 4/ Sir Christopher Lee

-Yeah I know I was disappointed by this too, but it does explain why we have never seen him play a villain in Who.
-He’s been a villain in just about everything else after all but not the worlds longest running science fiction series.
-I am surprised that Lee hates Who so much as he does seem to generally love science fiction and fantasy, but sadly Doctor Who seems to be the only one he dislikes.
+I was surprised that Lee hates Who so much as he does seem to generally love science fiction and fantasy, but sadly Doctor Who seems to be the only one he dislikes.

 3/ Joss Whedon